 If you’re working with a tight budget or need a quick solution to make your rooms feel larger, use mirrors.
 Mirrors work by retracting sunlight, allowing it to bounce around the room and giving the illusion of space.

-You could go bold and install wall-to-wall mirrors but if that is too much, leaning a couple of oversized full-length mirrors against a wall or hanging multiple on a wall can be just as effective and less permanent.
+Leaning a couple of oversized full-length mirrors against a wall or hanging multiple on a wall can be just as effective and less permanent.

 To steal more light or to enhance your view, artfully position the mirrors so that they reflect a window and the view outside.

-6. Furnish wisely
+6. Furnish carefully

 Urban Rhythm's Melba Sofa